Authors Guild Urges Caution on Amazon Prime Ebooks

-Yesterday the Author’s Guild posted a moderately worded warning against the Prime Ebooks (in what was a much milder critique than I had expected).
+Yesterday the Author’s Guild posted a moderately worded warning against the Prime Ebooks (in what was a much milder critique than).
 They raised a number of valid issues about how Amazon don’t actually have the rights to lend most of these ebooks.

 Amazon has decided that it doesn’t need the publishers’ permission, because, as Amazon apparently sees it, its contracts with these publishers merely require it to pay publishers the wholesale price of the books that Amazon Prime customers download.
 By reasoning this way, Amazon claims it can sell e-books at any price, even giving them away, so long as the publishers are paid.

 From our understanding of Amazon’s standard contractual terms, this is nonsense – publishers did not surrender this level of control to the retailer.
 Amazon’s boilerplate terms specifically contemplate the sale of e-books, not giveaways, subscriptions, or lending (Amazon does have a lending program that some publishers have authorized, but it’s a program that allows customers – not Amazon – to lend their purchased e-books).
 Amazon can make other uses of e-books only with the publishers’ consent.

 As much as I like the program, I have to agree with the AG here.
 Under most of the contracts, Amazon really doesn’t have the rights to give ebooks away.
 One might make the clever legal argument that they are selling the ebook to themselves and then giving it to their customers, but I seriously doubt that will stand up in court.